Nimuar/OpenCV_Pytorch_for_Beginners/README.md

 Practice image classification and computer vision workflows using OpenCV.

-Build small but complete deep learning projects using best practices.
+Build small but complete projects using best practices.

 Adapt examples from Google Colab to run locally on a Jupyter setup.